veit/jupyter-tutorial/docs/productive/git/vs-code/index.rst

 ==================

-`Visual Studio Code <https://code.visualstudio.com/>`_ can use an existing :doc:`Git installation <install-config>` to provide the corresponding functionalities.
+`Visual Studio Code <https://code.visualstudio.com/>`_ can use an existing :doc:`Git installation <../install-config>` to provide the corresponding functionalities.

 Clone